Mark-Waldron/OOP_UI/README.md

 * The spike lines in the heart rate monitor are calculated via trigonometric methods.

 * SoundFile objects are stored in an array list.
-(Polymorphism)

 * Radar scope generates random black nodes within its diameter.